AyeCode/userswp/readme.txt

 = 1.2.2.15 =
 * Divi theme broken layout issue on users profile - FIXED
+* Edit profile of other users page in backend throwing js error - FIXED
+* Allow HTML in shortcode tab content in profile tabs - CHANGED
+* Admin should always redirect to wp-admin on login - CHANGED

 = 1.2.2.14 =
 * Tested up to WP version 5.7 - CHANGED